The Canadian Startup Visa Program (SUV) has long been a

 startup ecosystem.
 Their knowledge can help tailor your pitch to Canadian

-investors, regulatory authorities, and government bodies.
+investors, regulatory authorities, and government bodies. - Meet

 the Updated Application Requirements